jwildeboer/c4processweb/index.md

 ### Who builds this site?

 Right now (2023-03-28) it's just me, [Jan Wildeboer](https://jan.wildeboer.net).
 I am an Open Source/Free Software veteran with a clear focus on positive progress in the communities that surropubnd me &mdash; be it virtual or real.
 My main interests are in finding pragmatic, easy to implement ways of creating communities that help to change a lot of small thing for the better.
 My daytme job is [Red Hat](https://www.redhat.com) EMEA Evamngelist.
 I am a long time member of the [United Transnational Republics](https://www.utnr.org) and work since many years on fully decentralised Identioty Ownership, which I think is needed to establish a global democracy.
 My superpower is patience combined with listening and learning.

+I am looking forward to have this website being run by a community of people from all over many places and me reducing myself to keeping it working and causing change.
+I am not relevant.
+Ideas are bigger than people and ego.